Is GMAT Only for MBA? Programs That Accept GMAT in 2026

 For most employers outside consulting and finance, the GMAT is not directly relevant to hiring decisions.
 Its impact on admissions and scholarships is the primary value, with employer perceptions a secondary benefit in specific industry contexts.

-Get a free profile evaluation from Crackverbal’s experts to confirm whether GMAT is the right test for your goals and build a preparation plan.
+Get a free profile evaluation from Crackverbal’s experts to confirm whether GMAT is the right test for your goals and build a preparation plan around your timeline.